3 wires interface for LCD display

 Figure 2: wiring the components

 In this picture we see the actual connections on a breadboard.
 Everything runs on the power from the USB powered board.
-The code below includes a couple of functions that will print integer numbers to the LCD, as well as single characters.

 Also available is a library: Attach:LCD3WireLibrary.zip.
 To remain command-compatible with the LCD4BitLibrary, this library does not contain the number-formatting code which is included in the code below.